FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 export default Home
 ```

 Once you’ve done this, your application should have a basic sign in and sign out flow.
-You can test it by navigating to `http://localhost:3000` and clicking Sign In!
+You can test it by navigating to `http://localhost:3000` and clicking "Sign In".

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-2.png" alt="Next.js application with a sign in button" class="img-fluid" figure=false %}

-After clicking “Sign in” you should see the following screen:
+After clicking "Sign In", you should see the following screen:

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-3.png" alt="A button centered in a web browser that reads Sign in with FusionAuth" class="img-fluid" figure=false %}

-Clicking “Sign in with FusionAuth” will take you to the FusionAuth sign in form, where you’ll be able to see all the sign in options we have available.
-Click “Login with a magic link”.
+Clicking "Sign in with FusionAuth" will take you to the FusionAuth sign-in form, where you’ll be able to see all the sign-in options we have available.
+Click "Login with a magic link".

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-4.png" alt="The FusionAuth Oauth2 login form including a passwordless log in option" class="img-fluid" figure=false %}

-After clicking the button, you should be taken to the “Passwordless login” page, where you can enter your email address to send a magic link to!
+After clicking the button, you should be taken to the "Passwordless login" page, where you can enter the email address a magic link will be sent to.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-5.png" alt="The FusionAuth passwordless login form" class="img-fluid" figure=false %}